tschmidty69/hass-snips-bundle-intents/README.md

 # Snips Intents for HomeAssistant

-These are [Snips](https://github.com/snipsco/snips-platform-documentation/wiki) intent definitions for use with [HomeAssistant](https://home-assistant.io/).
+These are [Snips](https://github.com/snipsco/snips-platform-documentation/wiki) english intent definitions for use with [HomeAssistant](https://home-assistant.io/).
 These are used to create the HomeAsssitant bundle available on the snips console.

 The given values can also be imported into the snips console to create your own intents.